MicrosoftDocs/VBA-Docs/api/Excel.Separator.md

 ## Example

-This example sets the data label separator, for the first series, on the first chart, to a semi-colon.
+This example sets the data label separator for the first series on the first chart to a semi-colon.

 ```vb
 Sub ChangeSeparator()